andrewsinelnikov/MERNSnippet-How-To/task23/README.md

   ![1](img/1.png) <br />
 Add some constants for our cart <br>
   ![2](img/2.png) <br />
+An action object can have a field `payload` that contains additional information about the event.

 ### Step 2
 - Import a **createStore** function<br/>